 The second category I show is what I call the “program experience platforms” or “learning delivery systems.”
 These companies, which include vendors like NovoEd, EdX, Intrepid, Everwise, and many others (including many LMS vendors), help you build a traditional learning “program” in an open and easy way.
 They offer pathways, chapters, social features, and features for assessment, scoring, and instructor interaction.
 While many of these features belong in an LMS, these systems are built in a modern cloud architecture, and they are effective for programs like sales training, executive development, onboarding, and more.
 I believe they have a role to play, and companies are using them for many purposes (including content providers using them to build content offerings).
 In many ways you can consider them “open MOOC platforms” that let you build your own MOOCs.

 The third category at the top I call “micro-learning platforms” or “adaptive learning platforms.”
 These are systems that operate more like intelligent, learning-centric content management systems that help you take lots of content, arrange it into micro-learning pathways and programs, and serve it up to learners at just the right time.
 Qstream, for example, has focused initially on sales training – and clients tell me it is useful at using spaced learning to help sales people stay up to speed (they are also entering the market for management development).
 Axonify is a fast-growing vendor that serves many markets, including safety training and compliance training, where people are reminded of important practices on a regular basis, and learning is assessed and tracked.
+Grovo just introduce their new micro-learning platform, and it looks like a fantastic new content development environment.
 Vendors in this category, again, offer LMS-like functionality, but in a way that tends to be far more useful and modern than traditional LMS systems.
 And I expect many others to enter this space.